 - There are fewer operators and higher manufacturing efficiency.

-- High-quality products with a large production capacity Several hundred tonnes of spray can be applied in an hour.
+- The production facility can apply several hundred tonnes of high-quality spray in an hour.

-- The machinery is complicated, covers a wide area, and demands a significant financial investment.
+- The complicated machinery spans a wide area and requires a substantial financial investment.

 - A spray dryer and powder recovery system costs a lot of money.

 - The heat consumption is significant and the thermal efficiency is low.